mikwielgus/topola/CONTRIBUTING.md

 ### Working on paid coding tasks

 Topola's development is sponsored by [NLnet](https://nlnet.nl/).
-If there are any paid tasks available, they are tracked in issues labeled [Paid](https://codeberg.org/topola/topola/issues?q=&type=all&state=open&labels=245942&milestone=0&assignee=0&poster=0&fuzzy=false).
+If there are any paid tasks available to pick, they are tracked in issues labeled [Paid](https://codeberg.org/topola/topola/issues?q=&type=all&state=open&labels=245942&milestone=0&assignee=0&poster=0&fuzzy=false).
 Each grant is tracked in a separate milestone.
 Anyone, including newcomers, can seek to work on paid tasks and will receive the allocated funds upon completion.